Huotes/CommitMaker/README.md

 Chuck Norris can't test for equality because he has no equal.

 Newton's Third Law is wrong: Although it states that for each action, there is an equal and opposite reaction, there is no force equal in reaction to a Chuck Norris roundhouse kick.

+Along with his black belt, Chuck Norris often chooses to wear brown shoes.
+No one has DARED call him on it.
+Ever.